Editorial • February 11, 2026

 9. Very Short Stories (Under 5 Minutes)

-Some nights require brevity.
+Some nights call for brevity.

 10. Audio or Soft Narration Stories

-Softly narrated bedtime stories (especially with calm female or neutral voices) can:
+Softly narrated bedtime stories can:

-• Lower heart rate
+• Lower heart rate and breathing pace

-• Encourage stillness
+• Encourage stillness in the body

-• Was today emotionally heavy?
+• Was today emotionally heavy? → A feelings story

 Match the story to the emotional need — not just the theme.
+The same child might need three completely different stories across one week, and that's exactly how it should work.

 Avoid:

-• Loud humor
+• Loud, exaggerated humor

-• Fast pacing
+• Fast pacing or quick scene changes

-• Conflict-heavy plots
+• Conflict-heavy storylines

-A simple 4-step structure works best:
+A simple structure that works for most families:

 1. Bath or wash